Collecting location evidence

 - The IP address of the buyer’s device.

 - The country that issued the customer’s card or bank account.

-For the rare cases when necessary evidence for your sales cannot be collected, Quaderno will notify you, and you'll need to contact your customer for an extra evidence.
+For the rare cases when necessary evidence for your sales cannot be collected, or the evidence is contradictory, Quaderno will notify you and you'll need to contact your customer for an extra evidence.

-Occasionally you may see cases of conflicting evidence.
-Most cases of conflicting evidence are automatically resolved for you, for example: for a sale's customer who has a billing address in the UK and a bank account and IP address from Spain, Quaderno will determine the customer's location to be Spain.
-The evidence would appear as confirmed.
+For a sale's customer who has a billing address in the UK and a bank account and IP address from Spain, Quaderno will determine the customer's location to be Spain and the evidence would appear as confirmed.

-We'll notify your for the very few cases needing manual intervention, and then you request the extra evidence and edit it.
+We'll notify the administrator user on your account for the very few cases needing manual intervention, you’ll need to request an extra evidence to your customer, as in:

 - A bank statement that includes an address in the right country

 - Other utility bills (like electricity, gas, or internet)

 - An official document of where the business registered, for B2B buyers

 - The country code of the customer’s phone number, either mobile or landline